Skip to main content

 Scoring & Summary Statement

 Each panel member privately scores each discussed application.
 A raw score of 1 is the best, while 9 is the worst.
 The SRO collects and averages all the panel scores and multiplies the resulting number by 10 to yield an overall impact score.
 A discussed application can have an overall impact score of 10 (best) to 90 (worst).
 The panel has access to the full range of scores to provide discrimination among applications within this select subset.
+These scores should not be compared to a regular R01 study section review.

 After the meeting, all discussed applications will receive an overall impact score within three business days through the PD/PI's eRA Commons account.
 The overall impact score indicates the reviewers' judgment of the significance of the problem, transformative potential of the project, and the innovativeness of the approach.
 There is a correlation between a strong impact score and funding.
 However, there is no strict cutoff or pay line for funding.
 And because applications are responding to a Request for Applications (RFA), the scores are not percentiled, which makes their interpretation difficult.
 NIH staff cannot disclose where an impact score falls relative to other application scores.